Covariant formulation of electrodynamics in isotropic media revisited: Some basic results of covariant electrodynamics in the vacuum

 \section{Some basic results of covariant electrodynamics in the vacuum}

-For the convenience of the reader, in this Section we recall some basic results of covariant electrodynamics in the vacuum which are relevant for the present discussion.
-Throughout this paper we use the notation and units (Heaviside--Lorentz) of Refs.
+In this Section we recall some basic results of covariant electrodynamics in the vacuum which are relevant for the present discussion.
+For the convenience of the reader, throughout this paper we use the notation and units (Heaviside--Lorentz) of Refs.
 [1] and [3].

 The electromagnetic field tensor $F^{\mu\nu}$ is defined by